benpollarduk/NetAF/README.md

 // create a frame
 var frameBuilder = new ConsoleVisualFrameBuilder(new GridStringBuilder());
-var frame = frameBuilder.Build("Tree", "An visual of a tree", builder, game.Configuration.DisplaySize);
+var frame = frameBuilder.Build("Tree", "A visual of a tree.", builder, game.Configuration.DisplaySize);

 // display the frame in the game game.ChangeMode(new VisualMode(frame));